3.4.1. Lists¶

 L.sort()

 Sort the items of the list.
 Much more to be said about this.
-But it sorts inplace, meaning it permanently alters the order of elements in L.
+But it changes the list.

 L.reverse()